 These undiscovered places in Himachal Pradesh can be reached in a day from Delhi/NCR.
 You should be OK with traveling about 12-14 Hrs a day (the usual time for Manali / Dharamshala / Dalhousie).

 In case you haven’t, then do not forget to check my list of Top 12 MUST VISIT Offbeat Places in Uttarakhand.

 You can go through these peaceful places in Himachal below.
-I am sure you will add many of them in your next travel plans for a trip to Himachal Pradesh.
+I am sure you will add many of them to your next travel plans for a trip to Himachal Pradesh.

 1. Tirthan Valley

 If you have not been to Tirthan Valley yet, then I am sure that you have not experienced nature in its purest form.
 Surrounded by the Great Himalayan National Park (GHNP), this beautiful valley situated beside the Tirthan River is one of the hidden tourist places in Himachal.

 Tirthan Valley is an awesome place to relax in the lap of mother nature.
 It tops my list of offbeat places in Himachal Pradesh any day if you have never been to it.
 I love this place most in the whole Himachal region for my family outings.

 If you haven’t got a chance to visit it, then the best time to visit Tirthan Valley will be the coming Spring season and early summers.
 Though the Tirthan Valley is open all around the year, its beauty magnifies to the greater magnitude with blooming flowers in the valley in the Spring season and early summers.
 Also, the water in the Tirthan river is soothing to sit beside and get lost in peaceful nature.

 There is a nearby waterfall in Gushaini, Tirthan Valley and you have a Great Himalayan National Park that offers one of the best hikes around the world.
 You can go for day hikes in GHNP or stroll in the village or woods around it.
 Perfect place to spend some quality time with your family.